cuongndc9/file-cli/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
+> "Life is what happens to you while you're busy making other plans." - John Lennon
 <!-- INSPIRATIONAL_QUOTE_END -->